octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 | `(keyType, valueType) map`     | Map an element of type keyType to an element of type valueType.
 Meant for finite maps | `Map.empty`, `Map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]`         |
 | `(keyType, valueType) big_map` | Map an element of type keyType to an element of type valueType.
 Meant for huge maps   | `Big_map.empty`, `Big_map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]` |

+//TODO Notice that there are no floating point types, only natural numbers (N or Z sets).

 #### Type aliases

 Type aliasing consists of renaming a given type when the context calls for a more precise name.

 It can be used to express our intent for more clarity: for instance, a `coordinates` type defined by a tuple of two int is clearer than just using a tuple.

+//TODO (what is a tuple)

 It is also useful to define a type for complex structures, such as the expected input and return of a function, or the contract storage.